-- Assists local governments in developing local animal response plans. - Identifies resource providers.

-- Serves as the lead support agency for evacuation, shelter, and care of companion animals, service animals, and livestock. - Assists in providing food, water, shelter and veterinary care to affected animals. - Activates the Oregon Animal Disease Emergency Management Plan.
+- Assists local governments in developing local animal response plans. - Identifies resource providers. - Serves as the lead support agency for evacuation, shelter, and care of companion animals, service animals, and livestock. - Assists in providing food, water, shelter and veterinary care to affected animals. - Activates the Oregon Animal Disease Emergency Management Plan.
 (A copy of this plan is available in the EOC library.)

-OEM coordinates State agencies with roles in pet, service animal, and livestock evacuation, shelter, and care.
+The Oregon Office of Emergency Management (OEM) coordinates State agencies with roles in pet, service animal, and livestock evacuation, shelter, and care.
 OEM activates the State Emergency Coordination Center, serves as point of contact for local emergency management agencies, and coordinates Federal support.